MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 ### Normal procedure

 1. While the HoloLens device is running, connect it to the Windows 10 PC where you previously opened the Advanced Recovery Companion app.

    The device will be automatically detected, and the Advanced Recovery Companion app UI will start the update process:

    ![HoloLens 2 clean reflash initial screen.](images/ARC2.png)

-3. Select the HoloLens 2 device in the Advanced Recovery Companion app UI, and follow the instructions to complete the reflash.
+1. Select the HoloLens 2 device in the Advanced Recovery Companion app UI, and follow the instructions to complete the reflash.

 ### Manual procedure

-If the HoloLens 2 doesn't start correctly or if Advanced Recovery Companion cannot detect the device, you may need to put the device into recovery mode:
+You may need to put the device into recovery mode if:

+- The HoloLens 2 doesn't start correctly
+- Advanced Recovery Companion cannot detect the device
+- You do not have access to the logged in users password/PIN

 1. Unplug the Type-C cable to disconnect the device from the power supply or the host PC.